snijderlab/stitch/articles/BatchFiles.md

 Path | The path to the alphabet (cannot be used in conjunction with `Data`) | (No Default) Data | The alphabet, to allow for newlines the alphabet should be enclosed in `:>` and `<:` (cannot be used in conjunction with `Path`) | (No Default)
-Name | To recognize the alphabet | (No Default)
+Name | To recognize the alphabet | (No Default) GapStartPenalty | The penalty for opening a gap in an alignment.
+Used in template matching. | 12 GapExtendPenalty | The penalty for extending a gap in an alignment.
+Used in template matching. | 1

 _Examples_
 ```